Thank You SCCM 2007 Time to Say Good Bye

 Migration

-How do you migrate from SCCM 2007 to SCCM CB?
-What are the options to migrate directly from SCCM 2007 to SCCM CB?
+How do we directly migrate from SCCM version 2007 to SCCM CB?
 Do you need to migrate from SCCM 2007 to SCCM 2012?

 The answer is NO!
-You don’t need to go from SCCM 2007 to SCCM 2012 before going into SCCM CB.
-However, an In-place upgrade from SCCM 2007 to CB is NOT supported.
+You don’t need to upgrade from 2007 to SCCM 2012 before entering SCCM CB.
+However, an In-place upgrade from 2007 to CB is NOT supported.
 You might need to go through side-by-side migration scenarios.

-You might need to create other SCCM CB infrastructure with the latest SCCM version 1902 and migrate SCCM 2007 objects and devices to SCCM 1902.
-More details on SCCM 2007 migration strategies.
+You might need to create other SCCM CB infrastructure with the latest SCCM version, 1902, and migrate SCCM version 2007 objects and devices to SCCM 1902.
+For more details, see SCCM 2007 migration strategies.

 NOTE! – The SCCM 1902 is a baseline version; you can download SCCM 1902 ISO from VLSC or Microsoft Eval center.